1414213/scwin2/README.md

 "Reversed": false,
 "ScrollAlongXElseY": true
 ```
-Sets the thumbstick to scroll the mouse wheel.  `Sensitivity` sets how quickly the thumbstick scrolls.  `Deadzone` sets a deadzone for the thumbstick measured from its center as a proportion of its radius.  `Reversed` reverses the direction that the thumbstick scrolls in.  `ScrollAlongXElseY` sets the thumbstick to scroll based on east and west orientation or north and south.
+Sets the thumbstick to scroll the mouse wheel.  `Sensitivity` sets how quickly the thumbstick scrolls.  `Deadzone` sets a deadzone for the thumbstick measured from its center as a proportion of its radius with a range of \[0, 1].  `Reversed` reverses the direction that the thumbstick scrolls in.  `ScrollAlongXElseY` sets the thumbstick to scroll based on east and west orientation when true or north and south when false.

 ### StickStick
 ```